kiran-g/katacoda-scenarios/dockerintro/manageimagesandcontainers/step2.md

     `CID=$(docker ps -lq)`{{execute}}

-3. Excute shell in running contexainer
+3. Excute shell in the running container

     `docker exec -it $CID   /bin/sh`{{execute}}

     Note: Navigate the flesysten and view the files and processes

 4. Create a new HTML file inside the docker container and add some random text

     `echo "WEBTEST" > /usr/share/nginx/html/index1.html`{{execute}}

+    Note: This command is executed inside the container

 5. Now try accessing the webpage at:

     https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/index1.html

-6. Exit the docker shell using 'exit' command
+6. Exit the docker container's shell using 'exit' command

     `exit`{{execute}}